by Mary Canovas

 6 cups Kellogg’s Chocolate Rice Krispies cereal

-For a full Krispie Treat video tutorial in Spanish CLICK HERE
+Watch our full Krispie Treat video tutorial in Spanish.

 There´s a saying: “Everybody loves pancakes.”
 Banana pancakes are just as easy to make as regular pancakes.
 We´ll show you two different ways to serve them: Classic American style or Elegant Dessert.
 The Classic is made with lots of butter and maple syrup and is great for a hearty breakfast.
 It has been shown that maple syrup, which comes from the sap of the maple tree, has many nutrients which are beneficial for our health.
 It is also a powerful natural sweetener.
 Our Elegant Dessert version should be served with chocolate syrup and whipped cream on top and makes a very special treat, especially for chocolate lovers

 Here are some celebrity stories about everyone´s (well almost everyone´s) favorite breakfast food.

 Brad Pitt has been quoted as saying that one of the things that inspired him to have a large family was a childhood memory.
 One of his friends had a large family with many brothers and Brad used to go to visit them very often.
 Brad remembered the bustle and fun of the entire troupe at breakfast time with both parents making pancakes for the whole family.